JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 The INTRUDER grins.
 Settling into the cushions a bit more confident.

 **CUT TO:**
+Music volume increases.
 The club, outside the booth.
 Push through the crowd.
 Camera captures the vibe.
-The noise.
-The beat.
 Hypnotic.
+Alive.
 Revelers dancing, as if in a trance.
 Lasers.
 Lights.
 Silhouettes against the backdrop of techno bliss.

 Stay with the environment.
 A living organism in its own right.